8 Genetic Therapy Frontiers

 It is important to emphasize that targets chosen for gene therapy are somatic cells, not those contributing to gamete formation.
 In fact, at least for now, a deliberate effort is made to avoid modification to sperm or eggs, in order to prevent permanent changes to the human genome, thereby forever altering the future of our species.

 Recently, troubling news came from China, where doctors employed CRISPR-based genome editing (a method described further below) to purposefully introduce the CCR5-Δ32 mutation into human embryos toward the goal of conferring HIV resistance and increasing intelligence (the latter being another reported association for this variant).
 Children alive today are said to have resulted from these experiments.
 Those responsible received worldwide opprobrium.
 Some of myriad concerns include the possibility that CRISPR will introduce mutations in other genes (“off-target” effects) and that there may be untoward consequences of introducing even genetic variation thought to have favorable effects.
-The moral implications of manipulating the human germline are profound.
+Moral and ethical implications of manipulating the human germline are profound.

 Treatment of inherited disorders.
 A first consideration is what genetic disorders might be appropriate for gene therapy.
 Autosomal recessive and sex-linked recessive disorders, in general, make for suitable targets for “gene addition” approaches to gene therapy because they usually result from a reduced or absent amount of activity of the gene product.
 Many metabolic disorders are simply due to an absence of the enzymatic activity required for catalyzing a step in a metabolic pathway.
 Therefore, supplying a normal copy of the deficient gene could conceivably make up for insufficient activity resulting from reduced amounts of protein encoded by the mutant gene.
 In contrast, for an autosomal dominant disorder, the mutation is heterozygous, meaning that the cell already possesses a wild type copy of the gene.
-Consequently, simply introducing a normal copy of the gene, in order to generate greater levels of wild type protein, will not work in the same way that it will for a recessive disorder.
-Instead, approaches to gene therapy for an autosomal dominant disorder depend on inactivating expression of the mutant allele.
+Consequently, simply introducing a normal copy of the gene, in order to generate greater levels of wild type protein, may not work in the same way that it will for a recessive disorder.
+Instead, approaches to gene therapy for an autosomal dominant disorder may depend on inactivating expression of the mutant allele.

 The next consideration is whether to target cells in vivo, as opposed to isolating cells from a patient, modifying them in vitro, and then returning them to the patient—a so-called “ex vivo” approach to gene therapy.
 It would be ideal if therapeutic gene delivery could occur entirely in vivo.
 Unfortunately, to achieve therapeutic correction in a target tissue, a fairly large number of cells need to be modified.
 A tractable target for gene therapy is to perform ex vivo modification of hematopoietic stem cells in which a patient’s own cells, once therapeutically altered, can be autologously re-engrafted into the patient’s bone marrow.
 Of course, this is primarily of benefit for disorders involving the bone marrow.